abdurrahimkaukaby/pandom-design-system/README.md

 # PANDOM (Design System)

-Pandom is an open-source design system and UI component library built on the utility-first principles of Tailwind CSS and Flowbite, tailored specifically for Angular web development.
+Pandom is an open-source angular UI component library built on the utility-first principles of Tailwind CSS, tailored specifically for Angular web development.
 It offers a fully customizable-utility first of UI components that prioritize flexibility and adaptability.

 ## Overview

-Pandom is an open-source design system and UI component library built on the utility-first principles of Tailwind CSS and Flowbite, tailored specifically for Angular web development.
+Pandom is an open-source angular UI component library built on the utility-first principles of Tailwind CSS, tailored specifically for Angular web development.
 It offers a fully customizable-utility first of UI components that prioritize flexibility and adaptability, allowing developers to seamlessly align components with their unique design systems.

 ## System Requirements